 Certificate application shall be submitted in the RA in person or (in the case of a renewal, when a certificate has not expired) via an electronic form.

 4.2 Certificate application processing

-A certificate application is subject to mandatory authentication by the RA operator in line with 3.2 or 3.3.
+A certificate application and certification request file (pkcs#10) is subject to mandatory authentication by the RA operator in line with 3.2 or 3.3.

 4.2.1 Performing identification and authentication functions